Triggers and obstacles to the development of the fintech sector in Poland

 European Financial Congress (EFC) experts have identified two major factors that are crippling the stability of the domestic banking sector:

-- Nationalisation in the banking Sector: This process has led to excessive engagement of the State treasury in the banking sector, which is likely to result in funds being allocated inefficiently due to decisions being made based on political factors
+- Nationalisation in the banking sector: This process has led to excessive engagement of the State treasury in the banking sector, which is likely to result in funds being allocated inefficiently due to decisions being made based on political factors

 - Excessive regulatory burdens: One of these burdens is the Polish banking tax which, according to EFC experts, is violating the European Union’s rules on competition as it is not levied universally but instead charged on the assets of particular types of financial institutions in the country

-In order to keep pace with the shifting customer behaviour from traditional to online banking, banks are trying to keep up with advancements in digital innovation by offering virtual features to their products and services.
+To keep pace with the shifting customer behaviour from traditional to online banking, banks are trying to keep up with advancements in digital innovation by offering virtual features to their products and services.
 One example is that of mBank in Poland, which introduced a fully branchless model and made their services available through their website and native mobile application.
 By the end of 2019, around 37.4 million polish clients were able to gain access to online banking services.
 According to the European Bank Federation (EBF), a rise of 15.2% was also reported in the number of active users of online banking applications, as compared to the previous year.
 The EBF also stated that the share of non-cash transactions increased significantly despite the pandemic.

 Additionally, to overcome the problem of over-regulation and increasing participation of the government, many Polish start-ups, like Billion, for example, have launched their e-currencies based on Blockchain technology and are benefiting from features like distributed ledgers and immutability.